BMCV/SuperDSM/docs/source/pipeline.rst

     The seed points which were used to determine the atomic image regions, represented by a list of tuples of coordinates.
 Provided by the :py:class:`~.dsmcfg.C2F_RegionAnalysis` stage.

 ``clusters``
     Integer-valued image representing the regions of possibly clustered obejcts.
+Each region has a unique label, which is the integer value.
 Provided by the :py:class:`~.dsmcfg.C2F_RegionAnalysis` stage.

 ``y_img``
     An :py:class:`~.image.Image` object corresponding to a joint representation of the offset image intensities ``y`` and mask ``y_mask``.
 Provided by the :py:class:`~.globalenergymin.GlobalEnergyMinimization` stage.